blurrycontour/zuul-gerrit/doc/source/user/config.rst

       The name of the project.
 If Zuul is configured with two or more unique projects with the same name, the canonical hostname for the project should be included (e.g., `git.example.com/foo`).
+      This can also be a regex.
+In this case the regex must start with ``^`` and match the full project name following the same rule as name without regex.

    .. attr:: templates